 Think about whether or not you need repayment cover

 Repayment cover means that your family will receive your pension in the event of your death.
 The money is most often paid out over five years.
 How much money your family receives depends on the amount you have earned in.

 You should start from your family's situation when assessing whether you need repayment cover.
 Repayment cover can provide a certain amount of financial security for your family while your pension is lower.
 If you are single and have no children, you should select the option without repayment cover.

-You can have repayment cover on the parts that are with Kåpan Pensions, and on the selectable part.
+You can have repayment cover on the parts that are with Kåpan Pensioner, and on the selectable part.

-If you choose another insurer than Kåpan Pensions for the selectable part, you should turn to them for information on repayment cover.
+If you choose another insurer than Kåpan Pensioner for the selectable part, you should turn to them for information on repayment cover.

 We may ask you about prior employment

 When you begin working for the State, we at SPV will ask – in certain cases – to submit information about your prior employment.
 We may also ask you to approve a summary of your employment (register) that we had from earlier.
 We ask you about your prior employment since it could affect the size of your occupational pension.

 Did you find about what you wanted to know or was there something lacking?
 Was the text difficult to understand?
 Tell us what you think about the contents of this page via the form below.